vorth/vzome-sharing/2021/10/28/09-59-05-4-cubes-compound/README.md

 ### [Dedicated Page][page]

 ***This will be a good link to share once I figure out how to give it embedding metadata.***  Since it specific to this model, you can customize the HTML, including the embedding metadata!
+Also, it does not need any `embed.py` trickery to support embedding.

 ### [vZome Online view][embed]